 • When you create an S3 bucket by using the CreateBucket S3 API action, the API creates a new directory with the same name as the bucket under the default bucket directory prefix.
 For more information, see Configuring the Default Bucket Directory Prefix for S3 Buckets.

-• If you don’t specify a directory, the Qumulo Core REST API and qq CLI use the default bucket directory prefix.
+• If you don’t specify a directory, the Qumulo REST API and qq CLI use the default bucket directory prefix.

 The user that creates a new directory for a new bucket owns the directory.
 For more information, see Managing Access to S3 Buckets in a Qumulo Cluster.